 ROS1 is a tyrosine kinase, which plays a role in controlling how cells grow and proliferate.
 When a ROS1 gene fusion occurs, cancer cells grow and proliferate in an uncontrolled manner.
-Blocking this abnormal signalling can cause tumour cells to shrink or die.4 type of lung cancer and accounts for up to 85% of all lung cancer diagnoses.6 While the ROS1 gene fusion can be found in any patient with NSCLC, young never-smokers with NSCLC have the highest incidence of ROS1 gene fusions.4
+Blocking this abnormal signalling can cause tumour cells to shrink or die.3

-ROS1 gene fusions account for 1-2% of non-small-cell lung cancer (NSCLC).4 Lung cancer is the leading cause of cancer-related death across the world.5 Each year, more than one and a half million people die as a result of the disease globally, equating to more than 4,000 deaths every day.5 NSCLC is the most common
+ROS1 gene fusions account for 1-2% of NSCLC.3 Lung cancer is the leading cause of cancer-related death across the world.6 Each year, more than one and a half million people die as a result of the disease globally, equating to more than 4,000 deaths every day.6 NSCLC is the most common type of lung cancer and accounts for up to 85% of all lung cancer diagnoses.4 While the ROS1 gene fusion can be found in any patient with NSCLC, young never-smokers with NSCLC have the highest incidence of ROS1 gene fusions.3